pokerfacett/MY_REQUEST/Mercury Router X18g v1.0.5 Denial of Service.md

 ![avatar](./picture/listen_http_lan_set_result.png)

-When the device is powered off and restarted, the device cannot access the management terminal normally, and the device needs to be reset before it can be used
+When the device is powered off and restarted, the device cannot access the webserver , and the device needs to be reset before it can be used

 ## Acknowledgements
 reporter:  Lewei QuDong and xiang Ke